Tesla Model 3 will be the first and the most affordable electric sedan from the American carmaker in India.

 |Expected Price||Rs 35 lakh (approx.)|

 With Model 3 electric car, Tesla Motors will mark its entry in the Indian market.
 This will be the first and the most affordable sedan from the American carmaker in the country.
 Tesla has designed the Model 3 in such a way that the company can produce the vehicle quickly while keeping the cost under check.
-Price of the US-spec model will be around USD 35,000, while the India-bound model could be priced a notch higher due to high taxes on completely built up units (CBUs).
+Price of the US-spec model will be around USD 35,000, while the India-bound model could be more expensive due to GST tax on completely built up units (CBUs).
 Currently, the luxury cars are attracting 28% GST and a maximum cess of 15%, thus making a total of 43%.
 This might make the Model 3 a costly deal in the country.
 If things go well, we expect this electric sport sedan to be priced around Rs 35 lakh in India.
 Read – Elon Musk’s ‘Master Plan Part Deux’ for Tesla: A Brief Explanation

-Online bookings for the Tesla Model 3 were commenced an hour before its global debut on March 31, 2016.
+Online bookings for the Tesla Model 3 were commenced an hour before its world premiere on March 31, 2016.
 One can pre-book the vehicle by paying an initial sum of USD 1,000.
 Interestingly, people across the globe are visiting Tesla showrooms to enquire about the product.
 In fact, the company received 3.73 lakh pre-orders for the Model 3 in the very first week of its first public appearance.
 Read – GOV to Elon Musk: Tesla Doesn’t Require Local Parts to ‘Make in India’

 |Engine||60kw hour lithium-ion battery pack|